-Department of Cell Biology and Anatomy 514 Medical Sciences Building University of Alberta Edmonton, Alberta T6G 2H7 E-mail: jfieldhouse@anat.med.ualberta.ca
+Department of Cell Biology and Anatomy 514 Medical Sciences Building University of Alberta Edmonton, Alberta T6G 2H7 E-mail: rrachubi@anat.med.ualberta.ca

-The Department of Cell Biology and Anatomy, Faculty of Medicine and Oral Health Sciences, offers graduate programs leading to the MSc and PhD degrees in cell and molecular biology.
-Some of the areas of expertise within the Department are organelle biogenesis, protein targeting, cell cycling, cell signaling, cell structure, transpositional control, cell-cell contact, axonal transport, neural development, and neurobiology of the autonomic nervous system.
+The Department of Cell Biology and Anatomy, Faculty of Medicine and Dentistry, offers graduate programs leading to the MSc and PhD degrees in cell and molecular biology.
+Some of the areas of expertise within the Department are organelle biogenesis, protein targeting, cell cycling, cell signaling, cell structure, transcriptional control, cell-cell contact, axonal transport, neural development, and neurobiology of the autonomic nervous system.